 In-House Scripting Vs. Third-Party EC2 Backup Solution

 Proper automation is a key component of any successful EC2 backup strategy.
-Having the piece of mind that comes with knowing your data is constantly protected allows you and your co-workers to focus on other, more pressing aspects of your business.
+Having the peace of mind that comes with knowing your data is constantly protected allows you and your co-workers to focus on other, more pressing aspects of your business.
 However, when it comes to implementing automated backups, not all methods are created equal.

 AWS grants users the capability to process and automate the backup process using their own in-house scripting.
 Depending on your situation, this method might be all that is necessary to automate your backup process.
 However, since there is no centralized backup management system native to AWS, in-house scripting can quickly become a laborious and time-consuming process should you need to scale up your data.
 And since one of the most useful features of AWS is the ability to quickly scale your data as needed, the inherent limitations of in-house scripting may prove to be counterproductive for many users.